devendra2595/Bike_Sharing_Case_Study/README.md

 **So interpretation is important!**

 # Libraries Used
-numpy
+- numpy
-pandas
+- pandas
-matplotlib
+- matplotlib
-seaborn
+- seaborn
-statsmodels
+- statsmodels
-sklearn
+- sklearn
-scipy
+-
 # The solution is divided into the following sections:

 1) Data understanding and Exploration